Klaosiroth/Intro-to-Javascript/README.md

 * Objects

 # License
-This course is licenced under  © 2011–2017 Udacity, Inc.
+This course is licenced under  ©Udacity, Inc.